 Accounts receivable consists of property and other taxes as well as amounts due from other governmental entities.
-Since management considers all of these receivables to be collectible at year-end, no provision has been made for uncollectible accounts in the General Fund.
+Since management considers all of these receivables to be collectible at year-end, no provision has been made for uncollectible accounts.

 C. Capital Assets and Depreciation